leozhangML/quotient_rml/README.md

 ## Usage

-We take a look at applying our algorithm to a cylinder point cloud.
+We give an example of applying our algorithm to a cylinder point cloud.

 ### References
 <a id="1">[1]</a>